 Selecting the "BIOS FEATURES SETUP" option in the CMOS SETUP UTILITY menu allows users to change system related parameters in the displayed menu.
-This menu shows all of the manufacturer's default values for the EP-3VCA2.
+This menu shows all of the manufacturer's default values for this board.

 Pressing the [F1] key will display a help message for the selected item.